-distance running – Even the greatest marathon runners started with small races.
-You practice running, you like it, and you look with envy at the runners who progress year after year.
+Distance Running – Even the greatest marathon runners started with small races.
+You practice running, you like it, and you envy the runners who progress year after year.
 You, too, have the opportunity to advance in your practice of running.
-And this, whether you decide to train alone or with the help of a sports coach.
+And this is whether you decide to train alone or with the help of a sports coach.

 How To Start Well In Distance Running And Progress?